software-patterns/workshop/projects/the-process-of-repair.md

 # The Process of Repair: A Programmer's Manual

+Note: I use `LOOSE END` to mark topics that need to be skipped over for brevity, and woven back in in later chapters

 ## Audience

 - junior devs who know one or two programming languages